‘Game over’: Westerners rush to leave Kabul, rescue Afghans

 Educated Afghan women have some of the most to lose under the fundamentalist Taliban, whose past government, overthrown by the U.S.-led invasion in 2001, sought to largely confine women to the home.

-Taliban forces moved early Sunday into a capital beset by fear and declared they were awaiting a peaceful surrender, capping a stunning sweep of Afghanistan in just the past week.
+Taliban forces moved early Sunday into a capital beset by fear and declared they were awaiting a peaceful surrender.

 “This is being done in a very deliberate way, it’s being done in an orderly way,” Blinken insisted on ABC’s “This Week.”